 Chain of on-hire

 In some cases, multiple employment agency contracts may arise.
-For example, one employment agent on-hires labour to another employment agent, which then further on-hires that labour to their client.
+For example, one employment agent (Agent 1) on-hires labour to another employment agent (Agent 2), which then further on-hires that labour to their client.

 Generally, the employment agency provisions will apply to nursing agencies in the same way as they do to other employment agents.
 In some instances, however, a nurse’s wages may be paid through an employment agency even though the nurse is actually an employee of the client.